-In considering applications for permits, the Project Review Board shall use the guidelines appearing standards set forth in Section VIII of this Ordinance.
-Unless specifically reviewed under Section V.B ("Administrative Review) or Section V.C ("Projects Exempt from a Design
+In considering applications for permits, the Project Review Board shall use the standards set forth in Section VIII of this Ordinance.
+Unless specifically reviewed under Section V.B ("Administrative Review) or Section V.C ("Projects Exempt from a Design Review Certificate"), a Design Review Certificate from the Project Review Board shall be required before a permit to proceed is issued for any of the following:

-(Text to be deleted is shown with a strikethrough and text to be added is shown with an underline)

-Review Certificate"), Aa Design Review Certificate from the Project Review Board shall be required before a permit to proceed is issued for any of the following:

 - 1. Any demolition of a building classified A or B; - 2.
 Any moving of a building classified A or B; - 3.
-Any material change in the exterior appearance of a existing buildings classified as A or B by additions, reconstruction or alteration if the material change is visible from a public right-of-way within the Districts; - 4.
-Any new construction of a building or accessory building or structure subject if the new construction is visible to view from a public street or public right public right within the Districts; - 5.
-Any material change in existing walks, walls, fences, signs, driveways and parking areas or construction of new walls, fences, driveways, and parking areas if subject to view from a public street or the material change is visible from a public right-of-way within the Districts.
+Any material change of a building if the material change is visible from a public right-of-way within the Districts; - 4.
+Any new construction of a building or accessory building or structure if the new construction is visible from a public right-of-way within the Districts;

+- 5. Any material change in existing walks, walls, fences, signs, driveways and parking areas or construction of new walls, fences, driveways, and parking areas if the material change is visible from a public right-of-way within the Districts.
 Public improvements by the Town of Freeport or its agents in the public right of way are exempt from this requirement; - 6.
-Any proposed new, or material change of any type of lighting if subject to view from a public street or public right of way within the Districts; - 7.
-Any material change in the exterior appearance of existing Class C buildings by addition, reconstruction or alteration, if subject to view from a public street or public right of way within the Districts; - 8.6.
-Any Mmaterial changes to existing or additional signage on Class A, B, and C buildings and sites. - 9.7.
-Color changes to the exterior of Class A, B, or C buildings within the Color Overlay District only if the color is not included on the palette of historical colors of any paint manufacturer.
+Any material changes to existing or additional signage on Class A, B, and C buildings and sites.